ildomm/cceab/README.md

 ```

-## Build process
+## Build Process
-- Type `make build` to generate the binaries in the `bin` folder.
+- Execute `make build` to generate the binaries in the `bin` directory.

-### API Handler
+### Entry Points
-- The entrypoint is in `cmd/api_handler/main.go`
+- API Handler: `cmd/api_handler/main.go`

-### Game Results validator
-- The entrypoint is in `cmd/validator/main.go`
+- Game Results Validator: `cmd/validator/main.go`

 ## Development

-### Environment variables
+### Environment Variables
-Required environment variable for both application components:
+The following environment variable is required for both application components:
-- `DATABASE_URL` - the Postgres database URL, eg: `postgres://user:password@host:port/database`
+- `DATABASE_URL` - The Postgres database URL, e.g., `postgres://user:password@host:port/database`

 ## Deployment
-Steps to run the application using Docker Compose:
+To deploy the application using Docker Compose, follow these steps:
-1. Run `docker-compose up --build`
+- Execute `docker-compose up --build`

+### To perform a manual test:
-2. There will be already 9 users created in the database with the following ids:
+1. The database will be pre-populated with users having the following IDs:
    - `11111111-1111-1111-1111-111111111111`
    - `22222222-2222-2222-2222-222222222222`
    - `33333333-3333-3333-3333-333333333333`